About

 Experimental design and transcript-to-gene mapping

-First we create the experimental design which must have at least the following columns: time, sample, and path.
+First we create the experimental design tibble which must have at least the following columns: time, sample, and path.
 The rep column is optional and is used here to generate the sample names.
-We have already run kallisto to quantify transcript abundances (with 100 bootstraps), and here the path column contains the path to the abundance file for each sample.
+We used the software kallisto to quantify counts from the RNA-seq data (with 100 bootstrap replicates).
+The path column contains the path to the kallisto abundance file for each sample.

 ed <-